MicrosoftDocs/quantum-docs-pr/articles/tutorials/explore-entanglement.md

 to demonstrate superposition and entanglement.

-Add the following operation to the `Bell.qs` file, inside the namespace, after the end of the `Set` operation:
+Add the following operation to the `Bell.qs` file, inside the namespace, after the end of the `SetQubitState` operation:

     ```qsharp
     operation TestBellState(count : Int, initial : Result) : (Int, Int) {